No ignition

 Why is my Samsung DVG45BB6900H not igniting even though the gas supply is on?

-A faulty igniter is the most common cause, as it weakens over time and can no longer generate enough heat to light the burner.
+The most common culprit is a faulty igniter.
+It can weaken over time and may no longer generate enough heat to light the burner.
 Test the igniter with a multimeter and replace it if it shows no continuity.

 How do I know if the gas valve or the igniter is causing the no-ignition problem?

-If the igniter glows but the burner never lights, the gas valve coils are likely defective and need replacement.
-A igniter that never glows at all points to a failed igniter or a broken igniter circuit.
+If the igniter glows but the burner never lights, the gas valve coils are likely the issue and need replacing.
+An igniter that never glows at all usually indicates a failed igniter or a broken igniter circuit.

 Is it safe to repair the ignition system on my Samsung gas dryer myself?